soundpress/RulesOfNYC/docs/c35/index.rst

       (iii) funds deposited into the segregated bank account are not used for any purpose other than disbursements governed by subparagraph (ii) of paragraph (1) above or payment of bank fees associated with the segregated bank account;

-      (iv) contributors whose contributions are deposited into the segregated bank account have confirmed in writing, pursuant to Rule 4-01(b) (3)(ii)(C), that they understand that these contributions will only be used for such disbursements and will not be matched with public funds;
+      (iv) contributors whose contributions are deposited into the segregated bank account have confirmed in writing, pursuant to 52 RCNY § 4-01(b)(3)(ii)(C), that they understand that these contributions will only be used for such disbursements and will not be matched with public funds;

       (v) copies of such written confirmations are submitted to the Board by the due date for the disclosure statement in which such contributions are required to be reported pursuant to these Rules;